 Challenges of Succession Planning

 One of the challenges of succession planning is tackling bias.
 There are different types of bias.
 Bias based on gender easily comes to mind here, as some organizations might favor a certain gender over another.
-Other biases are based on factors like race, ethnicity, religion, education, and socio-economic background.
+Other biases are based on factors like race, ethnicity, religion, education or coaching, and socio-economic background.

 Lack of trust